-While the scroll bars are displayed, the view of the machine can be shifted horizontally and vertically by holding down a shift key and pressing the arrow keys.
+While the scroll bars are displayed, the view of the machine can be shifted horizontally and vertically by holding down the scroll bar and moving in the desired direction.
 This mode is useful in normal cutting to closely follow the cut path while in zoom.